oruga-ui/oruga/packages/docs/README.md

   - title: Components with steroids
     details: Most of the components aren't a simple wrapper of native elements but they add new and custom features
   - title: Lightweight
-    details: No other internal dependency and import only components that you need
+    details: No other internal dependency (except for Vue.js) and import only components that you need
-footer: MIT Licensed
+footer: MIT Licensed - Copyright © 2020- Walter Tommasi
 ---